Join the e-newsletter

 Ms. Damiani is now a 22nd generation Taoist Dragon Gate lineage holder.
 She is an avid student and teacher in the ancient healing practice of Qigong.

-Nickemil Concepcion (Dancer, joined Cedar Lake in 2003) comes from New York, where he received his early training at Broadway Dance and the New Ballet School in New York City.
+Nickemil Concepcion (Joined Cedar Lake in 2003) comes from New York, where he received his early training at Broadway Dance and the New Ballet School in New York City.
 At age 13, he began his professional career by performing in a Broadway production of Cinderella.
 He went on to be featured in the 1993 film Avenue X and George C. Wolfe’s 1996 Off-Broadway production of On the Town.
 Concepcion then joined Ballet Tech, where he performed for seven years.

-Navarra Novy-Williams (Dancer, joined Cedar Lake in 2010) was born in New York City and was fortunate to receive her early training from Elaine Kudo and Buddy Balou in Verona, NJ.
-She graduated from The Juilliard School with a BFA in 2006.
+Navarra Novy-Williams (Joined Cedar Lake in 2010) was born in New York City and was fortunate to receive her early training from Elaine Kudo and Buddy Balou in Verona, New Jersey.
+In 2006 she graduated from The Juilliard School with a BFA in Dance.
 She joined Les Grands Ballets Canadiens de Montréal in 2006 where she performed works by choreographers Nacho Duato, Ohad Naharin, Stijn Celis, Mats Ek, Mauro Bigonzetti, Jean Christophe Maillot, Shen Wei, Didy Veldman,

-Matthew Rich (Dancer, joined Cedar Lake in 2005) hails from Las Vegas, Nevada, where he studied at the Dance Zone under the direction of Jami Artiga and Kaydee Francis.
+Matthew Rich (Joined Cedar Lake in 2005) hails from Las Vegas, Nevada, where he studied at the Dance Zone under the direction of Jami Artiga and Kaydee Francis.
 Rich graduated from the Las Vegas Academy of International Studies, Performing and Visual Arts, during which time he was the recipient of several regional and national competition titles, as well as convention and workshop scholarships.
 Choreographers Rich has worked with include Ohad Naharin, Lauri Stallings, Jacopo Godani, Adam Houghland, Crystal Pite and Stijn Celis.
 He also works extensively with dance schools across the country, giving master classes and workshops as well as choreographing solos and ensemble pieces for competition.